Could it be time to re-think your commute?

 Time for a change?

 For those who travel by train costs have gone up significantly too.
-Since 2010, rail fares have risen twice as fast as pay.
+Since 2010, rail fares have risen twice as fast as wages.
 Getting the bus has become more difficult due to service cuts and driving yourself doesn’t make life any easier.
 40% of car commuters experience congestion on the roads, followed by the nightmare of parking.

 You don’t have to be a rocket scientist to work out that longer commute times are closely linked with increased stress and higher blood pressure.
 They’re also eating into our ‘down’ time.